reshufflehq/reshuffle-salesforce-connector/README.md

 When Reshuffle is running on a server, you can use the `authenticator` utility provided with this connector to start the authentication process from your (or your user's) machine.

+This action throws an error if the connector already has Salesforce access credentials.
+This can happen if credentials were passed upon initialization, read from persistent store or if the action is called more than once.

 ##### <a name="query"></a>Query action